 Castro Theatre (429 Castro St, Castro District), first-run and classic movies and film festivals, repertory stage productions, comedy, LGBT and other special events.

-CounterPulse (1310 Mission St, SOMA), provocative performing arts, dance, theater, art, activism; plus ''Queer Choreographies: Whatever the Fuck That Means."
+CounterPulse (80 Turk St, Union Sq), provocative performing arts, dance, theater, art, activism; plus ''Queer Choreographies: Whatever the Fuck That Means."

 The Exit Theatre (156 Eddy St, Tenderloin/ Union Sq), developing & producing new plays and indie/experimental theater since 1983, five storefront theaters with a total of 300 seats in the Tenderloin district; SF Fringe Festival.

 Frameline annual June LGBT international film festival and ongoing series of new films and encores.
-Screens include: Castro Theatre (429 Castro); Roxie Theater (3117 16th), Victoria Theatre (2961 16th); and in Berkeley, Rialto Cinemas Elmwood (2966 College Ave).
+Screens include: Castro Theatre (429 Castro); Roxie Theater (3117 16th), Victoria Theatre (2961 16th); and across the bridge, the Rialto Cinemas Elmwood (2966 College Ave, Berkeley), and the Piedmont Theatre (4186 Piedmont Ave, Oakland).

 Mission Cultural Center for Latino Arts (2868 Mission St, Mission District), art exhibitions, film and video screenings, music, spoken word, dance, stage performances, comedy, Carnaval dance, music and other festivities for the Latino community and friends.